conoroshea1996/elderJsTest/src/routes/blog/disengaged-employees.md

 ---
-title: "Are your employees disengaged?
-And what can you do about it?"
+title: 'Are your employees disengaged?
+And what can you do about it?'
-date: "2017-10-27"
+date: '2017-10-27'
 categories:
-  - "culture-branding"
+  - 'culture-branding'
-slug: "disengaged-employees"
+slug: 'disengaged-employees'
-seoTitle: "Do you have disengaged employees?
-What can you do?"
+seoTitle: 'Do you have disengaged employees?
+What can you do?'
-seoDescription: "Disengaged employees can cost you.
-So what corrective measures can you take to ensure your employees feel involved and valued?"
+seoDescription: 'Disengaged employees can cost you.
+So what corrective measures can you take to ensure your employees feel involved and valued?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-14303.jpeg"
+coverImage: '/images/pexels-photo-14303.jpeg'
 ---

 _Employee disengagement can cost you and your organisation.
 How can you take corrective measures to ensure your employees feel involved?
 And how can it impact your recruiting efforts?_